arne-schroppe/entitas/IDEAS.md

 - Move internal API to internal Categories
 - Systems should have a NSBlockOperation property witch is executed before execute on each sub system.
 - EntityRepository should reuse deleted Entities.
+- Replace Notifications dispatched in ESCollection with Delegates